Dofp79/Dofp79/README.md

-Hi there! 👋

-I'm Doniman Francisco Peña Parra, an expert in IT and application development with a strong background in process management and innovation.
-Currently residing in Hamburg, Germany, I am seeking opportunities to collaborate and contribute to interesting projects.

-🚀 About Me:

-    💼 Process and IT Management: I currently work as a process manager, where I analyze and create operational level agreements and operational procedure manuals.
-I also manage software licenses and provide consulting on topics of my expertise.
-In addition, I am developing a document reading system using Python on a Linux operating system with Apache Solr, and I do this by coordinating a team of interns in a mentoring role and supervising their tasks to ensure effective collaboration and learning.
-    🎓 Background in Application Development and IT Management.
-    🌱 I am currently expanding my knowledge in Artificial Intelligence, Productivity and automation.
-    👯 Open to collaborating on open-source projects and sharing knowledge with the community.

-🌟 Skills:

-    Programming Languages: C#, Java, C++, T-SQL, Python.
-    Frameworks and Libraries: .NET, Flask, PyPDF2, PySimpleGui.
-    Tools and Platforms: Microsoft Azure, Jira, Git.

-📈 Certifications and Courses:

-    ITIL® Foundation Certificate in IT Service Management Microsoft Azure Fundamentals
-    Data Science, ML & AI with Python
-    EXIN Agile Scrum Master
-    HKBis apprentice trainer course

-🚀 Goals and Objectives:

-    Continue improving my skills in AI and ML.
-    Participate in hackathons and tech events.
-    Contribute to open-source projects and support other developers through mentorship.

-🌐 Contact:

-    📫 Email: dofp79@hotmail.com
-    📍 Location: Hamburg, Germany

-Thank you for visiting my profile!
-I am excited to connect with other developers and tech professionals.
-See you in the coding world! ✨
+# Hi there!
+I'm Doniman Francisco Peña Parra

+I'm an **Application Developer** with a passion for modern technologies, clean software architecture, and meaningful process optimization.
+My focus is on **Python, data processing & analysis, API development, Artificial Intelligence (AI)** and the **ITIL® Management Framework**.

+---

+## 🚀 About Me

+I am currently working in process management, focusing on analyzing and creating dashboards within the ITIL v4 framework to optimize service agreements and operational procedures across the organization.
+My role involves developing structured concepts and procedural manuals, managing software license processes, and offering strategic guidance to ensure both compliance and efficiency.

+Alongside this, I am building a document reading and data extraction system using Python, deployed in a Linux environment and integrated with Apache Solr.
+The project began by leading and mentoring a team of interns, coordinating their work and supporting their growth to ensure productive collaboration.

+To further support my responsibilities, I have expanded my knowledge in artificial intelligence with the aim of improving productivity and automating selected tasks.
+I am also enthusiastic about contributing to open-source projects and actively sharing knowledge with the broader tech community.

+---

+My day-to-day is a mix of:
+- Process documentation & automation
+- IT service improvement based on ITIL® principles
+- Application development (C#, Python, SQL, .NET)
+- AI experimentation and continuous learning

+---

+## Skills

+**Programming Languages**
+`Python` · `C#` · `Java` · `C++` · `T-SQL` · `DAX`

+**Frameworks & Libraries**
+`.NET` · `Flask` · `PyPDF2` · `PySimpleGUI`

+**Tools & Platforms**
+`Microsoft Azure` · `Jira` · `Git` · `Apache Solr` · `Power BI`

+**Methodologies**
+`ITIL®` · `Agile Scrum` · `Process Optimization` · `Mentoring & Team Building`

+---

+## Certifications & Courses

+- **ITIL® Foundation Certificate** (2024)
+- ☁Microsoft Azure Fundamentals
+- AI & Machine Learning with Python
+- EXIN Agile Scrum Master
+- Certified Vocational Trainer (IHK 2025)
+- Dozens of additional IT trainings and specializations

+---

+## Goals & Objectives

+- Dive deeper into **AI and Machine Learning**
+- Participate in **hackathons & tech events**
+- Contribute to **open-source projects**
+- Share knowledge with the community and mentor aspiring developers

+---

+## Let's Connect!

+- 📧 Email: dofp79@hotmail.com